 Our next stop is Saline della Laguna, a historic salt pan.
 We then continue to a traditional tavern in the wine-producing region of Marsala.
 Here we can visit the wine cellar before enjoying included wine tasting and lunch.
 Then it's onwards to Agrigento, on Sicily's south coast.

 This afternoon we visit the Valley of the Temples, one of the most outstanding surviving examples of Ancient Greek architecture in the world.
 We take in the incredible Temple of Concordia, Temple of Hercules and the Temple of Jupiter, which was once the largest Doric temple ever constructed.

 Reaching our hotel, the evening is at leisure.

 Piazza Armerina & Ragusa

 Agrigento - Piazza Armerina - Ragusa.
 This morning we drive to Piazza Armerina to visit the sprawling Villa Romana del Casale.
-A UNESCO World Heritage Site, this Roman villa is home to one of the largest and most complete mosaics in the world, covering more than 3500 square meters and dating back to the 4th century!
+A UNESCO World Heritage Site, this Roman villa is home to one of the largest and most complete mosaics in the world, covering more than 3500 square metres and dating back to the 4th century!
 The mosaics show mythical creatures and portrayals of Roman life including big game hunts, ships, and sporting events.

-Continuing to the hilltop town of Ragusa, we visit the enchanting historical center, known for its Baroque palaces and churches.
+Continuing to the hilltop town of Ragusa, we visit the enchanting historical centre, known for its Baroque palaces and churches.
 We see the old gate of San Giorgio, and the Giardini Iblei, a picturesque public garden with sweeping views of the surrounding area.
 Then we head to Piazza Pola to visit the Baroque Church of San Giuseppe, a hidden gem in the city.
 We also see the elegant Cathedral of San Giorgio and Cosentini Palace, a beautiful Baroque villa protected by UNESCO.